 Central Europe is one of the best places in the world for beer lovers.
 Almost every country in Europe has its own style of beer, however, only a select few destinations have a long history of brewing beer.
-Go Real Europe have happily trapsed around Central Europe to find some of the best places to grab a pint (or litre) and enjoy the heavenly nectar that is beer!
+Go Real Europe have happily traipsed around Central Europe to find some of the best places to grab a pint (or liter) and enjoy the heavenly nectar that is beer!

 Czech’s love their beer or pivo as it is known locally.
-As the largest consumers of beer in the world (roughly 41 gallons per person per year) it is no surprise that this Bohemian capital sits as one of the top beer destinations in Europe.
-The city is home to the Staropramen Brewery located just a short walk from the historical centre of Mala Strana and a myriad of microbreweries for you to visit.
+As the largest consumers of beer in the world (roughly 41 gallons per person per year), it is no surprise that this Bohemian capital sits as one of the top beer destinations in Europe.
+The city is home to the Staropramen Brewery located just a short walk from the historical center of Mala Strana and a myriad of microbreweries for you to visit.
 You can also enjoy an evening beer tasting tour or visit one of its dozens of historical beer halls of beer bars, some with over 10 beers on tap!
 Average price for a beer is around 26 Czech Koruna (Roughly $1.25 or 76p).

 As the birthplace of the pilsner beer, Plzen (or Pilsen) in the Czech Republic makes for the perfect day trip for those who love beer!
-A short one hour and half train ride from Prague will bring you to the heart of this small miniature city.
-Take a tour around Pilsner Brewery and explore its small historical centre.
+A short one hour and a half train ride from Prague will bring you to the heart of this small miniature city.
+Take a tour around Pilsner Brewery and explore its small historical center.
 Average price for a beer is around 25 Czech Koruna (Roughly $1.20 or 72p).

 YOU MIGHT ALSO LIKE:

 Like This Article?
 Pin It For Later!

 My mission is to make travel better for our clients.
 Less stress, but more authenticity and fulfilment.